waddyano/mjpg-streamer/mjpg-streamer-experimental/plugins/input_libcamera/README.md

                          or a custom value like the following
                          example: 640x480
 [-f | --fps ]..........: frames per second
+[-b | --buffercount ]...: Set the number of request buffers.
 [-q | --quality ] .....: set quality of JPEG encoding
 ---------------------------------------------------------------
 Optional parameters (may not be supported by all cameras):